vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 tas; SmK 353.
 Vijaya-dhūpa-described in HV II.
 51 (from Bhav.
 I. 68.
 3-4).
 Vijayadvādaśī7(1) Saṅkalpa on 11th; fast on dvādaśī on which

-there is Sravana-naksatra; a golden image of Viṣṇu clad in yellow robes to be made and to be worshipped with arghya; jāgarana at night; next day at sunrise donate image; dvadasi with Sravana when the Sun is in Lion and the Moon in Sravana is not possible except in Bh.; HV I. 1136 38 ( from Agni), KR 287–288; (2) same in HV I. 1138 1140; (3) Phā. śu.
+there is Sravana-naksatra; a golden image of Viṣṇu clad in yellow robes to be made and to be worshipped with arghya; jāgarana at night; next day at sunrise donate image; dvādaśī with Sravana when the Sun is in Lion and the Moon in Sravana is not possible except in Bh.; HV I. 1136 38 ( from Agni), KR 287–288; (2) same in HV I. 1138 1140; (3) Phā. śu.
 11th or 12th if joined to Pusya-naksatra is called Vijaya; (4) Bh. śu. or kr.
 11th or 12th if joined to Wednesday and Sravana-naksatra is called Vijaya; vrata in su. leads to heaven and in kr. to destruction of sins; Viṣṇu deity; HV I. 1152-1155 (from Brahmavaivarta ).

 Some of these occur in KKV 348-50 (from Adityapurāṇa ).
 Vijajavidhima vāravrata; on Sunday falling on śu.
 7 with